wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-transition-modern-management/includes/5-evaluate-upgrades-migrations-modern-transitioning.md

 Device migration is like deploying a new device.
 The deployment to the target device, whether it be the same or a different device, is typically the same process as a new device.
-You can use a traditional process, such as re-imaging the device, or if the target device has Windows 10 or Windows 11, you can use modern methods, such as Autopilot.<br>
+You can use a traditional process, such as reimaging the device, or if the target device has Windows 10 or Windows 11, you can use modern methods, such as Autopilot.

 The key difference is consideration for the end user's data and configuration.
-The process must include a way to safely and securely ensure that user data and settings are not lost during the process.
+The process must include a way to safely and securely ensure that user data and settings aren't lost during the process.

 Scenarios for migrating users can include:

  -  The user's device is being replaced.
- -  The user's existing device is being upgraded from an older OS to Windows 10 or Windows 11 and an in-place upgrade is not possible (such as an unsupported upgrade path).
+ -  The user's existing device is being upgraded from an older OS to Windows 10 or Windows 11 and an in-place upgrade isn't possible (such as an unsupported upgrade path).
  -  A clean installation is needed.
 You may want to do this if the current state of the PC is undesirable.
-For example, the PC has performance or stability issues unrelated to hardware or the device has not been ideally maintained (it has legacy or unapproved apps installed, non-standard configuration, etc.)
+For example, the PC has performance or stability issues unrelated to hardware or the device hasn't been ideally maintained (it has legacy or unapproved apps installed, non-standard configuration, etc.)

 Depending on your environment, you can use two migration scenarios: side-by-side migration or wipe-and-load migration, which is also referred to as a refresh migration.
 In a refresh migration scenario, the source computer and the destination computer are the same, whereas in a side-by-side migration scenario, the source computer and the destination computer are different.
 Both migration scenarios require a clean installation of Windows 10 or Windows 11.
-When you migrate configurations from an older version of the Windows operating system, you are moving files and settings to a clean installation of the Windows operating system.
+When you migrate configurations from an older version of the Windows operating system, you're moving files and settings to a clean installation of the Windows operating system.

 Careful consideration should be given when choosing to migrate instead of upgrade.
-Whenever an in-place migration is performed, there is can be a risk of loss of data if either IT or the user did not properly identify data that needed to be migrated.
-If something goes wrong during the deployment, a migration cannot be rolled back.
+Whenever an in-place migration is performed, there can be a risk of loss of data if either IT or the user didn't properly identify data that needed to be migrated.
+If something goes wrong during the deployment, a migration can't be rolled back.

 :::row:::
   :::column:::